 This course introduces the unique skills and methodologies necessary to assist in the investigation and prosecution of cyber crimes.
 Topics include hardware and software issues, recovering erased files, overcoming encryption, advanced imaging, transient data, Internet issues and testimony considerations.
-Upon completion, students should be able
+Upon completion, students should be able to recover digital evidence, extract information for criminal investigation and legally seize criminal evidence.

-Network Vulnerabilities I 3/3 CCT 250
+3/3 CCT 250 Network Vulnerabilities I

 This course introduces students to penetration testing, network vulnerabilities, and hacking.
 Topics include an overview of traditional network security, system hardening, and known weaknesses.
 Upon completion, students should be able to evaluate weaknesses of traditional and wireless network for the purpose of incident response, reconstruction, and forensic investigation.
-Prerequisite: None Corequisite: None